 The majority of the public rights of way network in Somerset is made up of public footpaths, where access for use is mostly on foot.
 However there are a number of public footpaths which also include use for horse-riding and cycling, as well as walking!
 A few public footpaths also allow cars etc. to access them.

-The County Council is responsible for maintenance and administration of a number of footpaths, as well as preserving your rights to use these networks.
-The County Council has also published a Rights of Way Improvement Plan under the Somerset Local Access Forum.
-More information, plus a downloadable version of the Plan can be find on the Somerset County Council’s Public Rights of Way page.
+Somerset Council is responsible for maintenance and administration of a number of footpaths, as well as preserving your rights to use these networks.
+The Council has also published a Rights of Way Improvement Plan under the Somerset Local Access Forum.
+More information, plus a downloadable version of the Plan can be find on the Somerset Council’s Public Rights of Way page.

 Report a problem with a public footpath or right of way